strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 -- 22 Oct 2025 --

 - Addressing issues in cart items stemming from id created for them not unique due to parameters in cart check not being unique as well.

   - Have addressed issues pertaining to updating a cart item in owner order creator.
   - Have addressed issues pertaining to removing a cart item in owner order creator.

+- Updated order view for total toFixed(2) in order to accurately display cost.

+- Cancel button implemented into owner order creator for reverting quantity and price if already entered still working on similar functionality for size selector.

 ---